-Upon completion of the project, certification from the appropriate regulating entity for the green building standard elected in the Project's consolidated application and scored upon by HHFDC.
+Upon completion of the project, certification from the appropriate regulating entity for the green building standard elected in the Project's consolidated application is submitted and scored by HHFDC.
 Alternatively, if the Project has followed through with green building design and construction but has not been certified or commissioned by a third party, submit a certification from the Project architect confirming that the Project has met the standard selected.
 Failure to provide the certification may result in forfeiture of the good faith deposit.

-Criterion 10.
-Project Location and Market Demand 0 to 6 points
+Criterion 10 - Project Location and Proximity to Public Transit